American Board of Commissioners for Foreign Missions: ABCFM in China

 After the London Missionary Society and the Netherlands Missionary Society, the Americans were the next to venture into the mission field of China.
 The Board of Commissioners for Foreign Missions, representing the Congregational Churches of the United States, sent out Revs.
 David Abeel and Elijah Coleman Bridgman in 1829.
 They were received in February 1830 by Dr. Robert Morrison.
 These men worked first among the Chinese and Malays of the Straits Settlements.
 From 1842 to his death in 1846, Mr. Abeel devoted himself to establishing a mission in Amoy (modern Xiamen).

 The American Board followed with many other appointments in rapid succession.
 Revs.
 Ira Tracy and Samuel Wells Williams (1812–1884), followed in 1833, settling at Singapore and Macau.
 In the same year Revs.
 Stephen Johnson (missionary) and Samuel Munson went to Bangkok and Sumatra.
 There were four great centers from which smaller stations were maintained.
 These were Fuzhou, in connection with which were fifteen churches; North China, embracing Beijing, Kalgan, Tianjin, Tengzhou, and Baoding, with smaller stations in the various districts of the center missions; Hong Kong; and Shanxi, with two stations in the midst of districts filled with opium cultivation and staffed by missionaries of the Oberlin Band of Oberlin College.
+One station was established in Taiku in late 1882 and the other, Fenchow in 1887.

 At Tengzhou missionaries established a college, over which Dr. Calvin Mateer presided.
 Tengzhou was one of the centers for Chinese literary competitive examinations.
 Mateer believed that the light of modern science shown in contrast with "superstition" would prove effective.
 He and his wife taught astronomy, mathematics, natural philosophy, and history.
 He trained young men to be teachers all over North China.
 The young men whom he had trained in Biblical instruction began native ministry.
 Drs.
 John Livingstone Nevius and Hunter Corbett (1862–1918) co-operated in this latter work, by giving a theological education to candidates for ministry during a portion of each year at Yantai.

 At its principal stations in China, the Society maintained large medical dispensaries and hospitals, boarding schools for boys and girls, colleges for native students, and other agencies for effecting the purposes of the mission.
 It also helped create the Canton Hospital.
 As of 1890 it had twenty-eight missionaries, sixteen lady agents, ten medical missionaries, four ordained native ministers, one hundred and five unordained native helpers, nearly one thousand communicants, and four hundred and fifty pupils in its schools.